 Devil And Disciple: The Temptation is the debut novel from champion bodybuilder and fetish model, Lisa Cross.
 It’s been taking the fitness world by storm, as it is possibly one of the very first novels written by a fitness athlete that isn’t a dieting or exercise manual, instead featuring both an accurate take on the life of a female bodybuilder as a whole, as well as some intrigue, conspiracy and horror.
 There’s no question in my mind that Lisa’s writing dedication is tantamount the same amount of dedication that she puts into her own equally chiseled body of work.
 Yet this book is so much more than one might expect from mere face value.
-From the cover, one would expect this to be marginally full of muscle erotica and worship, of which it does feature a few chapters on such subjects.
+From the cover, one would expect this to be marginally full of muscle erotica and worship, just going off of the cover, you might insinuate that she could be the cover of a tasteful adult film from a website like https://www.sexm.xxx/.
+Muscle worship seems to be a pervasive theme, of which it does feature a few chapters on such subjects.
 But what I do like about those two chapters is that they show how the muscle worship sessions really do come across sometimes, with the first gentleman wanting something more intimate and beautiful and the other wanting a complete session in domination.
 From Lisa’s words here, I can only assume that she’s writing this from experience, which makes it all the more intriguing.

 As for the metalheads who caught this review, there are actually some references in the book to Iron Maiden (of which Steve is a huge fan of) Ozzy Osbourne and ACDC, so clearly the woman has good taste in music.
 These are some of the best and most influential bands in the business and anyone who wants to debate the greatness of Iron Maiden with me will soon be reduced to an insignificant pile of rubble.
 The book actually quotes, “You didn’t need to think when the Maiden were playing.
 You just listened and appreciated.”
 That’s definitely metal enough for me and I don’t think anyone’s going to have a problem with that.
 But this review isn’t a debate on how metal or not metal the book is.
 Clearly there’s a lot of metal being lifted in it, so it’s filled with metal in that instance; but that’s also beside the point.
 The book itself is also filled with the same sort of humor and wit as I’ve just poked at, which had me chuckling quite a bit throughout the read.
 The bit at the Tate Modern art gallery had me rolling with laughter, to be honest.